 In California, the term “temporary child support” refers to financial support payments made during the divorce process.
 Divorcing spouses can request temporary support at any stage of the proceedings, and the temporary support determination should be made based on the same factors used to establish post-divorce child support obligations.
 Learn more in: Can You (or Your Spouse) Seek Custody and Support While Your Divorce is Pending?

 8. Tips for Ensuring an Accurate Child Support Calculation

 When establishing child support, it is essential to have a complete and accurate picture of both spouses’ income (or income potential).
-Learn some important tips for ensuring an accurate calculation in: Financial Tips from a Child Support Attorney.

 9. Establishing Child Support for a Child with Special Needs

 While the California Child Support Guidelines are broadly applicable to all divorcing parents in North County, there are various unique factors that can require special attention.
 One of these factors is providing for a child with special needs.
 Lean about six important considerations in: What is Different When Establishing Child Support for a Child with Special Needs?